RobinLinus/coins-legacy/bitcoin-lite-network.md

 #### Download SPV Proofs
 We perform 10 queries which requires about `10 * 16.3 kB = 163 kB` SPV proof size data.
-The worst case of downloading a full block to extract an SPV proof is an overhead of `1.3 MB/block`, yet if there are many lite nodes that can be circumvented almost always.
+The worst case of downloading a full block to extract an SPV proof is an overhead of `1.3 MB/block`, yet if there are many nano nodes that can be circumvented almost always.
 Furthermore, we can reuse all proofs from previous queries for the next addresses.
 Moreover, we can guess an addresses' index within the set to reduce the number of queries.

 #### Download New Blocks